TRoboto/Udacity/AI for Healthcare Nanodegree/Project - Pneumonia Detection from Chest X-Rays/FDA_Submission_Template.md

 <img src="age.png" />

-There are 1431 samples with pnuemonia and 110689 samples without pnuemonia in the dataset.
+There are 1431 samples with pneumonia and 110689 samples without pneumonia in the dataset.
 The gender distribution is shown below with 56.5% male and 43.5% female.

 <img src="sex.png" />